The duPlooy Story (continued)

 Building the Lodge & Garden

-When we first arrived on the property the only existing buildings were a farm house, where we lived until we could build more suitable accommodations for 7; and a small tool shed, today the lodges main office.
+When we first arrived on the property the only existing buildings were a farm house, where we lived until we could build more suitable accommodations and a tool shed, which later was converted into the lodges’ main office.

 Within a week of purchasing the property, Ken hired a crew of workers and the planting and building began.
 Despite setbacks, wailing and strong differences of opinion, duPlooy’s Jungle Lodge opened 9 months later with 6 guest rooms and dining room & bar.

 From the beginning the decision was made to have an organic property and the battle to control pests by natural means was on … until we noted that with minimal intervention on our part, not many plants were being lost.

 Over the years, additions such as running water, refrigeration, so many tables & chairs and proper sized stoves have added much to the place, however the most noteworthy change has been in the property itself.